FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

 .. note::

   For the ViSi repository we're using a null value, but you can implement this method any way that's useful for your own repository.
-The public Vonk server for example generates a GUID in these methods.
+The public Firely Server for example generates a GUID in these methods.

 At this point you can skip ahead to :ref:`config_change_repo`, if you want to try and create a new patient in the ViSi database.